-The California Interagency Mobilization Guide identifies standard procedures, which guide the operations of multi-agency logistical support activity throughout the coordination system.
+The California Interagency Standards for Resource Mobilization identifies standard procedures, which guide the operations of multi-agency logistical support activity throughout the coordination system.
 With the exception of initial attack response plans.
 All resource orders outside of the local forest/units will be processed utilizing the standard ordering process and the current system of record.
 This includes prescribed fire and project resource requests.
 This guide is intended to facilitate interagency dispatch coordination, ensuring the timeliest and most cost-effective incident support services available are provided.
-The California Interagency Mobilization Guide is designed to accommodate amendments as needed and will be retained as current material until amended.
-The California Interagency Mobilization Guide is used to supplement the National Interagency Mobilization Guide.
+The California Interagency Standards for Resource Mobilization is designed to accommodate amendments as needed and will be retained as current material until amended.
+The California Interagency Standards for Resource Mobilization.
 This guide is governed by each of the signatory agency's policies and procedures.
 Additional information not found in this reference can be obtained by contacting the GACC.